 - 60” x 75”

-Although not as common as the short queen size, there are still camper models that are built and able to accommodate queen size mattresses.
+Queen Mattress-Although not as common as the short queen size, there are still camper models that are built and able to accommodate queen-size mattresses.
 This is a standard queen-size mattress that you use in your household.
-As long as your rigs have a large enough supporting platform, you can use these mattresses for your campers.
+If your rigs have a large enough supporting platform, you can use these mattresses for your campers.

 - 60” x 80”

-They are large enough to accommodate a couple and a child, or four children.
+RV King Mattress-They are large enough to accommodate a couple and a child, or four children.
 These are perfect for large RVs, large families, and tall sleepers.
-Some pop-up campers are wide enough to accommodate 2 kings on either side of it.
+Some pop-up campers are wide enough to accommodate two kings on either side of it.

 - 72″ X 75″